top of page

 3. Aisle Display

-A display located within the main shopping aisles, either integrated into existing shelving or freestanding in the middle of the aisle.
-These displays support browsing behavior, encourage discovery, and work best for planned purchases or education-driven products.
-Aisle displays must balance visibility with traffic flow to avoid creating congestion.
+A display located within the main shopping aisles,either integrated into existing shelving or freestanding in the middle of the aisle.

 4. Aisle Violator